juliachanb/juliachanb.github.io/pages/about.md

 For a more comprehensive look at my past jobs and newsrooms, check out [my LinkedIn](https://www.linkedin.com/in/juliachanb/).

-You should know that my care for storytelling is matched only by my commitment to journalistic integrity and accuracy.
+I’ve always been known for my keen curiosity (read: being nosy) and meticulous research skills, and I’ve dedicated my career to uncovering the truth, context and history behind complex issues, and amplifying underrepresented voices.
+My care for storytelling is matched only by my commitment to journalistic integrity and accuracy.
 And I've been fortunate to have my dedication to the craft, and commitment to fostering communities around this work, earn me recognition from peers and industry organizations.

-I’ve always been known for my keen curiosity (read: being nosy) and meticulous research skills, and I’ve dedicated my career to uncovering the truth, context and history behind complex issues, and amplifying underrepresented voices.

 Growing up as a wild child in San Francisco, life is a bit more chill these days.
 I enjoy quiet moments at the beach, loud ones with my family, good music on a decent sound system and all the noodles I can eat.